-The summer travel season is just around the corner and, if you’re a parent of a child with autism, you know the mixed emotions surrounding this all too well.
+The summer travel season is just around the corner and, if you’re a parent of a child with behavioral issues, you know the mixed emotions surrounding this all too well.

 Every family needs a solid getaway for relaxation, fun, and a break of routine for the parents as well as therapeutic challenges and activities for the kids.
 Altogether this creates a beneficial bonding opportunity for families.

-For kids on the spectrum however, there can be a set of challenges other kids may not face.
+For kids with behavioral issues however, there can be a set of challenges other kids may not face.
 The break from routine, sensory overload, and long travel times often cause increased anxiety.
 This can lead to more tantrums than normal during travel.

-Preparation is key for any trip, but when it comes to traveling with kids on the spectrum, it is absolutely vital.
+Preparation is key for any trip, but when it comes to traveling with kids with behavioral issues, it is absolutely vital.